-Play through the puzzles to find any potential problem areas for your class.
+Play through the puzzles to find any potential problem areas for your class.Make sure every student has a journal.

-- Loop The action of doing something over and over again. - Repeat Do something again
+- Loop The action of doing something over and over again. - Repeat To do something again.

 Students should have had plenty of introduction to loops at this point.
 Based on what you think your class could benefit from, we recommend: